-- iii.
+- Contractor shall enter all service delivery data documenting all activities conducted in support of SPP objectives into CalOMS Pv according to budgeted Center for Substance Abuse Prevention (CSAP) strategy on a minimum of a monthly basis: - iii.
 Contractor shall provide semi-annual narrative progress reports to ADP by January 10th and July 10th for services provided during the term of this Agreement.
-Submissions should include all successes, challenges and progress made toward outcomes, as detailed in the Reporting template provided by ADMHS; - iv.
-Contractor shall submit all environmental data collected and survey or focus group results to the ADP evaluator. - C. STAFFING.
+Submissions should include all successes, challenges and progress made toward outcomes, as detailed in the Reporting template provided by Behavioral Wellness; - Contractor shall submit all environmental data collected and survey or focus iv. group results to the ADP evaluator. - C. STAFFING.
 Contractor shall submit quarterly Staffing Reports to County.
 These reports shall be on a form acceptable to, or provided by, County and shall report actual staff hours worked by position and shall include the employees' names, licensure status, bilingual and bicultural capabilities, budgeted monthly salary, actual salary, hire date and, if applicable, termination date.
-The reports shall be received by County no later than 25 calendar days following the end of the quarter being reported. - D. PROGRAMMATIC.
+The reports shall be received by County no later than 25 calendar days following the end of the guarter being reported. - D. PROGRAMMATIC.
 Contractor shall submit quarterly programmatic reports to County, which shall be received by County no later than 25 calendar days following the end of the quarter being reported.
-Programmatic reports shall include the following: - Contractor shall state whether it is or is not progressing satisfactorily in achieving all the terms of this Agreement and if not, shall specify what steps will be taken to achieve satisfactory progress; - Contractor shall include a narrative description of Contractor's progress in implementing the provisions of this Agreement, details of outreach activities and their results, any pertinent facts or interim findings, staff changes, status of Licenses and/or Certifications, changes in population served and reasons for any such changes; - iii.
-The number of active cases and the number of clients admitted or discharged; - iv.
-The Measures described in Attachment E, Program Goals, Outcomes and Measures or as applicable or as otherwise agreed by Contractor and ADMHS.
-Amendments to Attachment E do not require a formal amendment to this Agreement, but shall be agreed to in writing by the Designated Representatives or Designees.
-In addition, Contractor may include in its report any other data that demonstrate the effectiveness of Contractor's programs; and - v.
-For Perinatal programs, report shall include the number of women and children served, number of pregnant women served, and the number of births. - E. ADDITIONAL REPORTS.
-Contractor shall maintain records and make statistical reports as required by County State Department of Health Care Services (DHCS), Department of Public Health (DPH) or Department of Social Services (DSS), as applicable, on forms provided by or acceptable to, the requesting agency.
-Upon County's request, Contractor shall make additional reports as required by County concerning Contractor's activities as they affect the services hereunder.
-County will be specific as to the nature of information requested and allow 30 days for Contractor to respond.
+Programmatic reports shall include the following: - Contractor shall state whether it is or is not progressing satisfactorily in achieving all the terms of this Agreement and if not, shall specify what steps will be taken to achieve satisfactory progress: - ii.
+Contractor shall include a narrative description of Contractor's progress in implementing the provisions of this Agreement, details of outreach activities and their results, any pertinent facts or interim findings, staff changes, status of Licenses and/or Certifications, changes in population served and reasons for any such changes: - iii.
+The number of active cases and the number of clients admitted or discharged: - iv.
+The Measures described in Attachment E-ADP, Program Goals, Outcomes and Measures or as applicable or as otherwise agreed by Contractor and Behavioral Wellness.
+Amendments to Attachment E-ADP do not require a formal amendment to this Agreement, but shall be agreed to in writing by the Designated Representatives or Designees.
+In addition, Contractor may include in its report any other data that demonstrate the effectiveness of Contractor's programs; and - V. For Perinatal programs, report shall include the number of women and children served, number of pregnant women served, and the number of births.

-CADA FY 15-16 BC Exhibit A - ADP Page 4 of 8
+CADA FY 16-17 BC Final Exhibit A - ADP